top of page

 Everyone lives forever in another form after they die, as Luke 16:19-31 reveals.
 But what does Jesus mean by eternal life?
 According to John 17:3, eternal life means living with God—He alone possesses true eternal life.
 To live forever is to know Him and to be with Him eternally.

 Regarding death, people do not truly die.
 We are spirits with souls living in bodies.
 After the body dies, the spirit continues to exist; people on the other side can see and hear you, but you cannot see or hear them.
 They are not dead—they will be given new bodies at the resurrection.
-God will place the spirit that left the first body into a new body at the resurrection.
+God will place the spirit that left their first body into a new body at the resurrection.
 So, people do not cease to exist; they are alive as spirits after death.
 However, the Lord forbids us from communicating with those who have passed away.
 It is called necromancy and spiritism (Deuteronomy 18:10-12/ Leviticus 19:31; 20:27).

-Christians Do Not Mourn for Those Who Have Died
+Christians Do Not Mourn for Their Dead

 No one truly dies.
 The hope of the resurrection assures us that our loved ones who have passed away are still alive on the other side of reality.
 They are not gone, but living in another form, no longer of this earth.
 You will see them again at the resurrection.
 Knowing this, you don’t have to mourn as if they are lost; "dead and gone forever"—they are still alive.